 Schematic Design Phase Narrows Project Alternatives to a Clearly Defined Design

-State Treasurer Steven Grossman, Chairman of the Massachusetts School Building Authority (“MSBA”) and Jack McCarthy, MSBA Executive Director, announced that the MSBA has voted to move the Plains Elementary School in South Hadley into the Schematic Design Phase.
+State Treasurer Steven Grossman, Chairman of the Massachusetts School Building Authority (“MSBA”), and Jack McCarthy, MSBA Executive Director, announced that the MSBA has voted to move the Silvio O. Conte Middle School in North Adams into the Schematic Design Phase.
 Now the District will work in collaboration with the MSBA to produce detailed renderings of the potential new school.
 Upon completion and approval of the schematic design by the MSBA Board, the District and the Authority will collaborate to determine the scope and budget of the proposed project.

 “This is a very exciting stage in the MSBA process.
-The schematic design that will be produced will give us our first look at the proposed new Plains Elementary School.
+The schematic design that will be produced will give us our first look at the proposed improvements to the Conte School.
 It will help us narrow the scope and budget of the potential project so that we can be sure the final product is efficient, sustainable, and affordable,” said State Treasurer Steven Grossman.

-“Production and approval of a schematic design will provide us with a better idea of the final budget for the potential project in South Hadley,” stated Executive Director McCarthy.
+“Production and approval of a schematic design will provide us with a better idea of the final budget for the potential project in North Adams,” stated Executive Director McCarthy.